jordemort/jordemort.github.io/src/pages/blog/the-license-plate-game.md

 One player is the clerk.
 The clerk wins by correctly guessing the meaning of the plate, or what "most people" would say the plate means.
-If the clerk is fails at that, they may also win by denying an offensive plate, even if they got the meaning wrong.
+If the clerk fails at that, they may also win by denying an offensive plate, even if they got the meaning wrong.

 #### The audience